VueFileManager/vuefilemanager/README.md

 upload_max_filesize = 1024M
 post_max_size = 1024M
 max_file_uploads = 50
+max_execution_time = 1800
 ```

+## Chunk Upload
+VueFileManager in default supporting chunk upload.
+Default chunk upload size is `128MB`.
+If you wish change this default value, go to `/config/vuefilemanager.php` and change `chunk_size` attribute.

+if you use external storage, and upload large files, to prevent failing upload process make sure you have enough space in your application space.

 ## Nginx Configuration
 If you running VueFileManager undex Nginx, don't forget set this value in your `nginx.conf` file: